 Doulas are considered valuable members of the maternity care team.
-They are recognized for their important contribution to the improved physical outcomes and emotional well-being of mothers and infants.
+They are recognized for their important contribution to the improved physical outcomes and emotional well-being of birthing people and infants.

 They are found in many settings.
 In British Columbia, the South Community Birth Program includes doulas who are paid alongside doctors, midwives and nurses as part of a very successful pilot project.
 In Alberta, we see doulas in Labour & Delivery rooms, in the hospitals teaching prenatal education, in fertility clinics, in yoga studios and in a number of other practices.